stringkey/grbl-roland-pnc3000/README.md

 Why not use GRBL HAL
 - I tried and failed
-- I already hand solderd an experimentation board to map Arduino Uno Pins to headers for the PNC 3000 and a Mach3 compatiple Delta 25 pin connector
+- I already hand soldered an experimentation board to map Arduino Uno Pins to headers for the PNC 3000 and a Mach3 compatiple Delta 25 pin connector
 - The original arduino software has way less dependencies (and dependency issues) to work with.

 Goals